RetroAchievements/docs/docs/developer-docs/getting-started-as-an-achievement-developer.md

 - You can also see some generic examples in the [Achievement Templates](/developer-docs/achievement-templates) page.

-- Once you have learned the basic techniques, you can continue your quest to become an achievement developer by following the steps explained here: [How to Become an Achievement Developer](/developer-docs/how-to-become-an-achievement-developer)
+- Once you have learned the basic techniques, you can continue your quest to become an achievement developer by joing the [Junior Developer Program.]](/developer-docs/jr-dev-rules)

-Have fun!